-The BTEC Higher National in Engineering aims to develop students as professional, self-reflecting individuals who are able to meet the demands of employers in the rapidly evolving engineering sector and adapt to a constantly changing world.
+The purpose of the BTEC Higher National Certificate in Engineering is to develop students as professional, self-reflecting individuals who are able to meet the demands of employers in the rapidly evolving engineering sector and adapt to a constantly changing world.
 The qualifications also aim to widen access to higher education and enhance the career prospects of those who undertake them.

 Mandatory Core Units:

 - Engineering Maths